cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

 #### What

-Polycentric law is overlapping, volunary, and specialized private legal systems.
+Polycentric law is the realization of overlapping, volunary, and specialized private legal systems in a manner capable enough to supplant a substantial fraction of the existing domestic & international regulatory regimes.

-Tom Bell defines "polycentric law" in [a 1999 essay][polycentric-law-in-a-new-century] as
+I take the term from [a 1999 essay][polycentric-law-in-a-new-century] by Tom Bell, which defines polycentric law as

 > law arising from a variety of customs and private processes rather than law coercively imposed by a single state authority